AdaCore/ada-spark-rfcs/considered/rfc-spark-relaxed-init.rst

 The initialized attribute can be used on any expression with relaxed initialization.
 It is true when all scalar components have been initialized and all applicable subtype predicates hold.
-The correct application of this aspect could be checked in the frontend.
+The correct application of this aspect could be defined as legality rules.

 To avoid incorrect data dependencies, out parameters and global of mode Output are considered to be de-initialized at the beginning of a procedure call.
 In this way,